Katrin Helling-Plahr

-Katrin Helling-Plahr ([kaˈtʁiːn ˌhɛlɪŋˈplaːɐ̯, ˈkatʁiːn -]; born 2 April 1986) is a German lawyer and politician of the Free Democratic Party (FDP) who has been a member of the Bundestag since the 2017 election.
+Katrin Helling-Plahr ([kaˈtʁiːn ˌhɛlɪŋˈplaːɐ̯, ˈkatʁiːn -]; born 2 April 1986) is a German lawyer and politician of the Free Democratic Party (FDP) who served as a member of the Bundestag from the 2017 to 2025.

 Early life and career

 Helling-Plahr was born in Hagen.
 From 2005 to 2011, she studied law at the University of Münster.
 Since 2013 she has been practicing as a lawyer.
 From 2014 to 2015, she completed a postgraduate LL.M. program with a focus on medical law at Heinrich Heine University in Düsseldorf.

 Political career

 Early beginnings

 Helling-Plahr joined the FDP in 2005.
 From 2011 to 2014, she served as deputy chair of the party's youth organization, the Young Liberals.

-Member of the German Parliament, 2017–present
+Member of the German Parliament, 2017–2025

-Helling-Plahr has been a member of the German Bundestag since the 2017 federal election, representing the Hagen – Ennepe-Ruhr-Kreis I district.
-In parliament, she has been serving on the Committee on Legal Affairs (since 2018) and the Committee on Health (2018–2021).
+Helling-Plahr first became a member of the German Bundestag in the 2017 federal election, representing the Hagen – Ennepe-Ruhr-Kreis I district.
+In parliament, she served on the Committee on Legal Affairs (2018–2025) and the Committee on Health (2018–2021).
 From 2018 to 2021, she was also a member of the Subcommittee on Global Health and the Committee on the Election of Judges (Wahlausschuss), which is in charge of appointing judges to the Federal Constitutional Court of Germany.
 Since 2022, she has been serving on the parliamentary body in charge of appointing judges to the Highest Courts of Justice, namely the Federal Court of Justice (BGH), the Federal Administrative Court (BVerwG), the Federal Fiscal Court (BFH), the Federal Labour Court (BAG), and the Federal Social Court (BSG).

 As a health expert, Helling-Plar has been working on issues such as egg donation and surrogacy and assisted suicide.
-Since the 2021 elections, she has been serving as her parliamentary group's spokesperson for legal affairs.
+Since the 2021 elections, she served as her parliamentary group's spokesperson for legal affairs.

 In the negotiations to form a coalition government between the SPD, the Green Party and FDP following the 2021 elections, Helling-Plahr was part of her party's delegation in the working group on equality, co-chaired by Petra Köpping, Ricarda Lang and Herbert Mertin.